McGovern7/portfolio-app-frontend/README.md

 # Portfolio App Frontend
-A solo project building a FastAPI app to interact with Tarkov SQL data

-## APP DESCRIPTION
+## PORTFOLIO APP DESCRIPTION
-This app provides a space for me to host my portfolio, as well as any relevant full-stack projects.
+This repository provides a space for me to host my portfolio, along with any relevant Full-Stack React projects.
 The app is a multipage react-app utilizing advanced features to showcase my frontend development skills.

+It is paired with a backend which, for now, contains the API content needed for my tarkov-app.

+## Related Repositories
+- <a href="https://github.com/McGovern7/portfolio-app-backend" target="_blank">Portfolio App Backend</a>

 ## Environment
 This portfolio app frontend is initiated through the following steps